FREQUENTLY ASKED QUESTIONS

 One of the most dangerous aspects of any race is a poorly managed start.
 Firstly, it is important that the start is designed to keep riders within a consistent course width, with gradual narrowing prior to arriving at any feature.
 Secondly it is important to try to avoid fast riders racing through slower in a constrained space.

 We also allow riders who have never ridden with us to apply for a grid position.
-All they need to do is email Matt (firstname.lastname@example.org) by the Friday prior to the event with information about previous results and we will take a view of that and if appropriate place them into the gridded riders.
+All they need to do is email G (email@example.com) by the Tuesday prior to the event with information about previous results and we will take a view of that and if appropriate place them into the gridded riders.

-WHY DO THE OFFICIAL RESULTS TAKE TIME TO COME OUT?
+WHY DO OFFICIAL RESULTS TAKE TIME TO COME OUT?

 In current circumstances results will not be provide on race day.
 This is to prevent people congregating together.